-- The motor drive box to remove heat from the drive electronics - The brake manifold to remove heat from the brake hydraulic circuit - The Seakeeper enclosure water jackets to remove heat from the flywheel bearings
+- The motor drive box to remove heat from the drive electronics - The brake manifold to remove heat from the brake hydraulic circuit - The enclosure water jackets to remove heat from the flywheel bearings

-The heated fluid then passes through a thermostat before bypassing or flowing through a heat exchanger that has sea water on the cold side.
+The heated fluid then passes through a heat exchanger that has seawater on the cold side.
+The seawater pump output will operate for two minutes after the Seakeeper is turned on.
+During operation, the seawater pump output is turned on and off based on the temperature of the Seakeeper.
 The circuit also contains a coolant reservoir for coolant expansion and to make filling easy.
 The reservoir contains a 7 psi (0.5 bar) pressure cap.